Your responsibilities

 Employer contributions are liable for employer superannuation contribution tax (ESCT).

-Once an employee is in KiwiSaver, you have to keep making deductions, unless either:
+Once an employee is in KiwiSaver, you must keep making deductions, unless:

-Employees can change between the five contribution rates (3%, 4%, 6%, 8% or 10%) by telling you their new contribution rate.
+Employees can change between the five contribution rates by telling you their new contribution rate.
 They can't change it more often than every three months, unless you both agree to do so.

 Keep good records